 A human diagnosed with giardiasis is commonly infected with genotype A or B. Cases involving genotypes E and F are rare.
 Because a human or cat is infected by different giardia genotypes, a human or cat will rarely become infected if a dog in the household has the diarrheal disease.

 However, that does not mean it cannot happen.
 You still have to be careful, as the human A genotype is also known, occasionally, to infect dogs and cats.
 Although rare, the human genotype B may affect dogs as well.

-Giardiasis occurs throughout the world, and is often referred to as traveler’s diarrhea in humans.
-Other protozoan parasites that can cause intestinal distress include taxoplasma, cryptosporidia, and coccidia.
-While giardiasis may cause diarrhea in people, dogs may not display the symptom at all.
+Giardiasis occurs throughout the world and is often referred to as traveller’s diarrhoea in humans.
+Other protozoan parasites that can cause intestinal distress include toxoplasma, cryptosporidia, and coccidia.
+While it may cause diarrhoea in people, dogs may not display the symptom at all.

 A Common Water Borne Disease

-According to the Mayo Clinic, giardiasis is one of the most common forms of water borne diseases in the U.S. While it can be contracted in the streams in the back country, giardiasis can also spread when swimming in public pools or though person-to-person contact.
+According to the Mayo Clinic, it is one of the most common forms of water-borne diseases in the U.S. While it can be contracted in the streams in the backcountry, giardiasis can also spread when swimming in public pools or through person-to-person contact.

 Two Types of Giardia